 In 2019 it launched the digital platform Gruber Beyond for transport management, a groundbreaking achievement, ushering in a new era of efficiency and innovation in Company's operations.
 This digital platform empowers the Company to optimize logistics, enhance sustainability, and deliver superior services to customers, positioning the Company as the forefront of the industry.

-In 2023 Gruber Logistics published its first Sustainability Report, marking a significant milestone in the company's commitment to transparency and responsible business practices.
 In 2022 the integration of Universal Transport, a German Company specialized in overload and oversized cargos, into Gruber Logistics, created a new European market leader.